 So from smallest stage to the biggest, to kick off the first day of music we have Counting Days and Heck.
 I photographed Counting Days during one of their performances in Exeter, which was actually when they announced they would be playing Download.
 They put on a great show and the crowd were loving it.
 Heck is also another band I’ve seen, they played in my home town and I was told I had to check them out.
 Their performance is off the chain and they know how to throw a party.
 The energy they throw into their shows is incredible and I don’t think I’ve ever seen anything like it.
 To be honest I don’t think I was really listening to the music as I was distracted by everything going on around me, but if you’re one that likes a good stage performance these guys are for you.

 Moving on up to the encore stage we have The Amity Affliction.
 My excitement to see these guys again is unreal.
-They are definitely one of my favourite bands of all time, and seeing them last year with Being As An Ocean with amazing.
+They are definitely one of my favourite bands of all time, and seeing them last year with Being As An Ocean was amazing.
 This band basically sold me on going for the whole weekend.
-If you haven't checked them out and you're a metalcore fan then who even are you? but seriously you must.
+If you haven’t checked them out and you’re a metalcore fan then who even are you? but seriously you must.
 To conclude the encore stage we have Twin Atlantic and All Time Low.
-What appears to be a quieter evening for Download with a bit of alternative rock and pop punk, however if you're in for a sing along and all round good, festival vibes then head to this stage for sure.
+What appears to be a quieter evening for Download with a bit of alternative rock and pop punk, however if you’re in for a sing along and all round good, festival vibes then head to this stage for sure.
 I saw Twin Atlantic on the second stage at Reading Festival before and the atmosphere was incredible with everyone singing along trying their best to imitate that Scottish accent.

 Palisades | Slaves (US) | Neck Deep | Bury Tomorrow | Architects | Skindred | Beartooth | Black Sabbath

 However, the next two bands are absolutely ones to not be missed.
 Bury Tomorrow and Architects are more of the bands that sold the weekend for me.
 Bury Tomorrow are my favourite band and Architects have joined that list too.
-I am so excited to see them both again and I think they'll make the Saturday my favourite day.
-Playing after them is Skindred, again I'm not a massive fan but they had good energy and get the crowd going when they play.
+I am so excited to see them both again and I think they’ll make the Saturday my favourite day.
+Playing after them is Skindred, again I’m not a massive fan but they have good energy and get the crowd going when they play.
 I saw them in Bristol and they were quite entertaining to watch especially with the Newport Helicopter.